moo1210/Catalog/README.md

 Catalog
 =======

-This project contains source code for the virtual items which make up the [Roblox catalog](https://www.roblox.com/catalog/?category=5).
-Currently only gear items are included but we may add other item types later.

-## How can I contribute?

-You can help us improve the catalog by fixing bugs with gear items.
-Please see our [contributing guidelines](https://github.com/Roblox/Catalog/blob/master/CONTRIBUTING.md) to get started.

-## Got questions?

-If you have a question about this project, [file an issue](https://github.com/Roblox/Catalog/issues/new).
+This is a collection of the (legacy) gears on the Roblox catalog, with various improvements/fixes made to them.
+Currently a *very* early work in progress.

 ## License

-Copyright 2017 Roblox Corporation
+Copyright 2023 Carter Schuller (a.k.a. moo1210)

 This work is licensed under the Apache License, Version 2.0.
-See the [LICENSE](https://github.com/Roblox/Catalog/blob/master/LICENSE.txt) file for more details.
+See the [LICENSE](https://github.com/moo1210/Roblox-Catalog-2.0/blob/main/LICENSE.txt) file for more details.

+Based off of Roblox's gear catalog, also licensed under the [Apache License](https://github.com/Roblox/Catalog/blob/master/LICENSE.txt).